dj0abr/QO-100-Amsat-Converter-Remote-Display/README.md

 # Status: 21.Dec 2019
    Downconverter Display: OK and working

-   TODO: the internal socket could hang, making Apache unresponsive.
-In this case apache must be restartet: service apache2 restart

 # software installation

     1) install apache and php.
 You can use the script "prepare_apache" to do this.
     If php is not found then try php7 or similar.
     2) download (clone) all file to a new directory
+    3) enter:
+    make
-    3) enter:  make  , this compiles the software
+    this compiles this software
-    4) as root: copy all files from the HTML subfolder to the apache HTML folder, which is /var/www/html in debian based systems.
+    4) enter:
+    sudo make install
+    this installs the software and copies the web site files into the webserver directory
-    5) start  ./amsatdisplay
+    5) start the program by entering:  ./amsatdisplay

 # showing the display